 Have you ever traded houses with someone?
 I mean, for keeps?
-In 1905, George and Irene Douglas traded their city home for the mansion that would become known as Brucemore, located about ten miles outside of Cedar Rapids.
+In 1905, George and Irene Douglas traded their Cedar Rapids city home for a mansion, located about two miles away, which would become known as Brucemore.
 During a tour of the 16,000 square foot Brucemore, I not only took in the opulence of the home’s design and furnishings, but also learned about the fascinating lives of two families who lived there.

 Editor’s note: Cedar Rapids, hometown of famed artist, Grant Wood, is celebrating Wood’s 125th birthday in 2016.
 Every attraction I visited in Cedar Rapids has a Grant Wood connection, including the carriage house of the Douglas family’s original home in the city, which became Wood’s studio.